You want to invest in stocks but are they really safe or even an option for you?

 Here is what you need to know before you start investing in stocks.

-- That’s why you should always buy groups of stocks, like the professionals, to make sure you pick a lot of good ones.
+That’s why you should always buy groups of stocks, like investment professionals do, to make sure you pick a lot of good ones.
 But how do you do this?

 Mutual Funds and ETFs are therefore less risky than buying one stock and will increase your chance of not losing money by at least 90% because they are invested in hundreds of stocks with the same investing angle.

 In short, Mutual Funds and ETFs are your light saber when you start investing.

 If you don’t know which ETFs to invest into, create a safe portfolio with WealthVenue 1-2-3 and start investing in 3 safe ETFs.